shoom3301/cow-widget/README.md

 3. [x] Add a possibility to set up and change trade assets and amounts
 4. [x] Add a possibility to set up and change network
 5. [x] Add a possibility to change theme
+6. [x] Add a possibility to use widget without web3 provider
-6. [ ] Add a possibility to add custom tokens
+7. [ ] Add a possibility to add custom tokens